 ADA & ACCOMMODATIONS

 For persons with mobile disabilities, we recommend Hilltop Camping which will give you close proximity between your vehicle and camp site.
-The shuttle which operates daily from approx 2-3pm start time based on demand until 2-3am also based on demand can transport you from Hilltop to multiple locations within Main Camp, which includes all stages.
+The shuttle which operates daily from approx 2-3pm start time based on demand until about 1am and can transport you from Hilltop to multiple locations within Main Camp, which includes all stages.
 We have ADA parking adjacent to Hilltop on a flat surface.

 Please email us at [email protected] for further assistance.